 Don’t have goals.
-I know that probably goes against the advice of every instagram fitspo ever, but if you are like me and not really goal orientated, don’t bother.
+I know that probably goes against the advice of every instagram fitspo ever, but if you are like me, don’t bother.
 I always feel like saying I want to lift Xkg by X date just sets me up to fail instantly.
 I really hate being told what to do – even by myself – so I am just going to self sabotage if I put those limits in place.
 It is much easier for me to think ‘hey this move/workout/sport looks fun, I wonder if I could do that’, or ‘I wonder if I could deadlift my bodyweight’, or ‘I bet I could out pull-up so-and-so’.
 That keeps my tiny peanut brain far more engaged.
 The more engaged I am, the more exercise I do, and the more crisps I can eat.
 So exercise = crisps.
 And that’s my main motivation and love in life.

 But most importantly, everyone who has ever spent more than 15 mins with me knows I HAVE to exercise, so it kind of isn’t a choice.
 I have too much energy.
 I am like a border collie – I will wreck your house (or car) if you don’t take me for a walk.